tallman5/steamroller/README.md

 ![Galileo/Steamroller Calibration Cubes](/images/20220201_082046.jpg "Galileo/Steamroller Calibration Cubes")

 Yes, there's some ringing.
-I had done a manual ringing tower before the Galileo (along with pressure advance, etc.).
+I had done a manual ringing tower with the Galileo (along with pressure advance, etc.).
 I did not recalibrate or clear the settings before the Steamroller.

 ## Known Issues
 1. The cable chain mount could be thicker.
 The heat set inserts and screws protrude through the bottom.